April 16, 2012

 nameis an optional prefix that is prepended to the backup name.
 It helps you identify your backups.
 If not supplied, the default "cron-" will be used.

 kindfield can appear one or more times.
 Each value specifies an entity kind that you wish to back up.
 You must specify at least one entity kind.
-In the Datastore Admin Console, the default is that all entity kinds are backed up.
+In the Google Cloud Platform Console, the default is that all entity kinds are backed up.
 With a cron backup, there is no such default: if you don't specify a kind, it doesn't get backed up.

 queueis optional.
 It specifies the task queue to be used.
 If not supplied, the default task queue is used.